mOSCAR: A Large-scale Multilingual and Multimodal Document-level Corpus: Dataset Creation Pipeline

 \paragraph{Rule-based filters} Similarly to previous works \citep{schuhmann2021laion} and to avoid extracting low-resolution images and favicons, we keep images with a minimum height and width of 150 pixels.
 We restrict the aspect ratio to be between 3 and 1/3 (to remove banners), we remove images if their URLs contain the words ``logo'', ``banner'', ``button'', ``widget'', ``icon'' or ``plugin'' or if the image name from the URL matches ``twitter'', ``facebook'' or ``rss'' (to remove logos).
 This step removes 13.6\% of the URLs.
 At this stage, we downloaded 2.5B images with an average success rate of 55\%.

 \paragraph{NSFW detection} We use multiple NSFW automatic models to remove as much unsafe content as possible.
 We first combine two NSFW detectors: nsfw-detector \citep{nsfw}, a 5-class classifier with a MobileNet \citep{howard2017mobilenets} backbone fine-tuned on 60GB of annotated data and NudeNet,\footnote{\url{https://github.com/vladmandic/nudenet}} an object detector trained to detect different types of nudity in images.
 We combined the two models as we found the first to be gender-biased while the second gives a large number of false positives for non-human images.
 Concretely, we consider an image an NSFW candidate if the sum of the probabilities for the classes `porn' and `hentai' is superior to 0.8 using nsfw-detector.
 We then tag the image as NSFW if one of the sensitive `exposed' classes of NudeNet gets a probability superior to 0.5.
-We additionally use Safer by Thorn\footnote{\url{https://safer.io/}}, a private pornography detector, and tag the image as NSFW if the probability of the class `pornography' is superior to 0.8.

 If a document contains an image with an NSFW tag, we remove the entire document from the dataset, which removes 0.5\% of images.
 We manually inspecting 1,000 images of the remaining data and found no NSFW content.
 We manually inspected 1,000 images of the removed content and found 63.4\% of NSFW images.

 \paragraph{CSAM content} Child Sexual Abuse Material (CSAM) is widespread on the internet and is therefore likely to be found in such a large-scale dataset crawled from the web.
 Removing CSAM is challenging as there is no training data nor open-source detection models available as these could be used in a harmful way.
-We again rely on Safer, a proprietary 3-class classifier trained to detect CSAM and pornography content from images.
+We rely on Thorn's CSAM classifier\footnote{\url{https://safer.io/}}, a proprietary classifier trained to detect CSAM content in images.
 We tag the image as CSAM if the probability of the class CSAM is superior to 0.4 to favour recall over precision.
 As mentioned above, if a document contains an image with a CSAM tag, we remove it from the dataset.
 This step removes 0.07\% of the images.